google/clif/clif/python/primer.md

 def <FUNC_NAME>(<ARG_LIST>) -> <RETURN_VALUE_TYPE>
 ```

-The other flavor of C++ `GetState` actually takes a non-constant reference to a
+The other flavor of C++ `GetState` actually takes a non-constant pointer to a
 `MyClass` value.
 The intention here is that the state is actually _returned_ or
 stored in the `MyClass` argument.
 Hence, to make this function available in
 Python, one can wrap it in two flavors: